apple/coremltools/docs-guides/source/model-prediction.md

 1. The `mlpackage` is [compiled](https://developer.apple.com/documentation/coreml/mlmodel/3929553-compilemodelaturl) into a file with extension `mlmodelc` .
 This step is usually very fast.

-2. The compiled model is then [instantiated](https://developer.apple.com/documentation/coreml/mlmodel/3022229-modelwithcontentsofurl) using the specified `compute_units`, and captured in the MLModelConfiguration config.
+2. The compiled model is then [instantiated](https://developer.apple.com/documentation/coreml/mlmodel/3022229-modelwithcontentsofurl) using the specified `compute_units` captured in the MLModelConfiguration config.

 3. During instantiation, another compilation occurs for backend device specialization, such as for the Neural Engine (NE), which may take a few seconds or even minutes for large models.